Performance Management

 Has helped the organization become more open and communicative.

-Has not helped improve the performance of the team, and team members find it difficult to co-operate.
+not helped improve the performance of the team, and team members find it

 Has increased quality of work and improved performance of the team.